 HOW TO MAKE PARALLEL PARENTING WORK

-• Get a parenting plan in place to help create the structure for this model of parenting
+- Get a parenting plan in place to help create the structure for this model of parenting

-• Find a communication method that works for you, an app, a communication book or other communication method that is acceptable to both parents.
+- Find a communication method that works for you, an app, a communication book or other communication method that is acceptable to both parents.
 (Ensure that children are never responsible for messages between their parents)

-• Find time to look after yourself; self care promotes healthy parenting
+- Find time to look after yourself; self-care promotes healthy parenting

-• Focus on what’s important – your relationship with your children
+- Focus on what’s important – your relationship with your children

 It’s important to remember that you don’t have to do this alone.
 There are counsellors trained to help you build this skill.
 This is a really tricky time in your life.
-If you are struggling to co-parent, and you are finding it difficult to come to agreements, ask for assistance.
+If you are struggling to co-parent, and you are finding it difficult to come to an agreement, ask for assistance.
 A lot of times there is no single right answer, only the answer that is right for you.